GeorgeDaoud3/SOFE4630U-MS3/README.md

       * **ReceiveImage.py**, will read the value associated with the key **OntarioTech** from the Redis server and will save it into **received.jpg** image.
       * You have to set the Redis Server Ip in the second line in both SendImage.py and ReceiveImage.py.
       * Run SendImage, then check the keys in the redis server.
 Finally, Run ReceiveImage and check if the received.jpg image.
-## Configure Kafka Connector with MySQL sink,
+## Configure Kafka Connector with MySQL sink
 1. Watch the following video about [Kafka connect](https://youtu.be/YXgXw25E5RU).
 2. Log in to your **Confluent Kafka account** you created in the first milestone.
 Make sure you are still in the trial period.
 3. As described is the first milestone, create a topic and name it **Readings**.
 This topic will be accessed by the connector for data.
 4. Add a Schema to the topic to be used by the connector to create a table in MySQL database.
 The three following steps will be run only once to setrp schema registry and will not be repeated for any other schemas
    1. Select **Reading** topic, choose **schema**, click **setup Schema Registry**.
    ![MS3 figure6](figures/cl3-8.jpg)
    2. To setup the **schema Registry**, at **Stream Governance Packages**, choose **Essentials**.